The Timeless Allure of French Royal Furniture

 The most famous portrait of the king’s official mistress and patron of the arts Madame de Pompadour, painted in 1756 by her favourite artist François Boucher.
 Note the prominent role played by her fine furniture, both the writing table in the foreground and the bookshelf in the background, in conveying her elegance and erudition.

-Around the kings were not only his ministers, but queens and mistresses who also wielded immense power – the fascination with royal furniture is linked in part to the allure of personalities like Madame de Pompadour, the official mistress of Louis XV and Marie Antoinette, the final queen of France who was guillotined in the Revolution, both of whom were important tastemakers and commissioners of exquisite furniture.
+Around the kings were not only his ministers, but queens and mistresses who also wielded immense power – the fascination with royal furniture is linked in part to the allure of personalities like Madame de Pompadour, the official mistress of Louis XV, and Marie Antoinette, the final queen of France who was guillotined in the Revolution, both of whom were important tastemakers and commissioners of glorious furniture.
 Versailles even had a sophisticated official system of allocating and distributing furniture in the palaces known as the Garde-Meuble: each piece of royal furniture was stamped by the Garde-Meuble with a unique number which was carefully noted in their official records, allowing modern researchers and collectors to cross-reference and verify royal provenance despite the passage of the centuries.

 In the domain of furniture production, France found a harmonious balance between various elements of production and innovation that it never replicated afterwards in the same way.
 The furniture-making industry was closely regulated by powerful guilds, making it highly difficult or illegal to make authorised furniture outside of its strictures and tests – this led to a maintenance of very high standards for individual craftsmanship.
 Craftsmen were highly specialised, too, and the wonderful objects that we see today were the result of several stages of specific labour by craftsmen who were not permitted to stray beyond their particular skill.